pmanolak/gbdk-2020/docs/pages/05_banking_mbcs.md

 ## Setting the ROM bank for a Source file
-The ROM and RAM bank for a source file can be set in a couple different ways.
+The cart ROM bank for a source file can be set in a couple different ways.
 Multiple different banks cannot be assigned inside the same source file (unless the `__addressmod` method is used), but multiple source files can share the same bank.

-If no ROM and RAM bank are specified for a file then the default _CODE, _BSS and _DATA segments are used.
+If no ROM and SRAM bank are specified for a file then the default _CODE, _BSS and _DATA segments are used.

 Ways to set the ROM bank for a Source file:
   - `#pragma bank <N>` at the start of a source file.
 Example (ROM bank 2): `#pragma bank 2`